camunda/camunda-docs/versioned_docs/version-8.5/components/modeler/desktop-modeler/element-templates/defining-templates.md

 ##### FEEL optional

 An indicator to switch to a FEEL expression is shown.
-When activated, the field will be displayed as a FEEL editor.
+When activated, the field will be displayed as a FEEL editor:

 ```json
   "properties": [